GoogleCloudPlatform/community/tutorials/setting-up-lamp/index.md

 #### Secure phpMyAdmin

-To prevent unauthorized access to your instance, you take steps to [secure your phpMyAdmin installation](https://docs.phpmyadmin.net/en/latest/setup.html#securing-your-phpmyadmin-installation), such as by serving phpMyAdmin only over HTTPS or using an authentication proxy.
+To prevent unauthorized access to your instance, take steps to [secure your phpMyAdmin installation](https://docs.phpmyadmin.net/en/latest/setup.html#securing-your-phpmyadmin-installation), such as by serving phpMyAdmin only over HTTPS or using an authentication proxy.